panacotar/blog/_posts/2025-07-07-5-simple-steps-to-a-lean-docker-image.md

 ```

 ## Measuring image sizes
+You can get the image size by listing the images:
 ```
 docker images node-api
 ```
-Another tool to use is [dive](https://github.com/wagoodman/dive):
+For more advanced insight, a useful tool is [dive](https://github.com/wagoodman/dive):
 ```
 dive node-api
 ```
-It offers TUI where you can explore a docker image in an interactive way.
-You can see each layer in details, analyze wasted space and identify where you can further optimize.
+It offers TUI for interactively exploring a Docker image.
+You can see each layer in detail, check for wasted space, and identify where you can further optimize.
-It breaks down each layer with its files are added and how much space they consume.
+It breaks down each layer including which files were added their size.

 Alternatively, I found out you can just create the image without running it.
-Then, you can export it's contents and inspect them manually:
+Then, you can export its contents and inspect them manually:

 ```
 docker create node-api:v5